htdebeer/virtual_botanical_laboratory/documentation/introduction.md

 present my own virtual botanical laboratory that I unoriginally named `virtual_botanical_laboratory`.
 Feel free to use is to explore the book *The algorithmic beauty of plants* yourself, use it to generate your own plant-like shapes, or just have fun with it!
+(For example, look at that odd looking tree I generated above :-))